 …the same parameters.
 All the EDMG multistatic sensing PPDUs in a multistatic EDMG sensing instance shall have the same PPDU length and TRN field format.

+Upon receiving an EDMG multistatic sensing PPDU, the sensing responder shall issue an MLME-DMG-SENSMSMT.indication primitive that includes sensing measurements obtained with the beams in the TRN field of the received EDMG multistatic sensing PPDU. (#3110)

 To TGbf editor: Please add the following text in 11.55.3.6.5.2 at P185L49.